ngmigrate/ngmigrate.github.io/_posts/2016-09-07-from-nganimate-to-angular-animate.md

 intro: In this guide, you'll learn how to convert a simple CSS animation in Angular 1.x using ngAnimate to an animation in Angular 2.
 ---

 Originally, Angular 1.x was created to help developers build enterprise applications faster.
-With the introduction of `ngAnimate`, Angular 1.x suddenly offered something for everyone.
+With the introduction of `ngAnimate` written by [Matias Niemelä](http://www.yearofmoo.com/), Angular 1.x suddenly offered something for everyone.
 Not only could developers create powerful line of business applications, but designers could use Angular to create rich, immersive experiences.
+Matias took animations to the next level in Angular 2 by rewritting the entire API to give us complete control over ever facet over how our interfaces are animated.

 In this lesson, we are going to examine a CSS animation in Angular 1.x and then translate it to work in Angular 2.

 ## Table of Contents